 Have you ever heard the phrase “your vibe attracts your tribe”?
-While this is clearly up to interpretation, I choose to look at it as what you choose to project out into the world will directly determine what you attract back to you.
-For example, if you are the type of person who is constantly trying to sell something you may come off as desperate, clingy, needed, or even rude.
-More often than not, people who start any interaction off by jumping right into the taking part of a relationship are often not going to see repeat business.
-I have been at this a long time (clearly I started young given that I don’t look a day over 35) and it has been my experience that the best way to convert a client is by getting to know them first.
+While this is clearly up to interpretation, I choose to look at it as what you decide to project out into the world will directly determine what you attract back to you.
+For example, if you are the type of person who is continuously trying to sell something, you may come off as desperate, clingy, needed, or even rude.
+More often than not, people who start any interaction off by jumping right into the taking part in a relationship are usually not going to see repeat business.
+I have been at this a long time (clearly I started young given that I don’t look a day over 35), and it has been my experience that the best way to convert a client is by getting to know them first.

 Establish Lasting Relationships

-In my online coaching business, I am constantly reinforcing this lesson.
+In my online coaching business, I am continually reinforcing this lesson.
 It is critical to the survival of any business (that’s right, even Apple) that companies take the time to get to know their ideal client.
 Most successful companies do this so effortlessly that they may not even notice anymore when they are doing it.
-When creating a new product or service they take all of the information and feedback they receive from their target demographic and use it to create something to fill a need that has been expressed by their audience.
-If you are just starting out, or you have been asking yourself what you are doing wrong, it may not come as easy to us as it does to these other successful businesses.
-That’s okay, because today I am going to show you just how easy it can be.
+When creating a new product or service, they take all of the information and feedback they receive from their target demographic and use it to create something to fill a need that has been expressed by their audience.
+If you are just starting, or you have been asking yourself what you are doing wrong, it may not come as easy to us as it does to these other successful businesses.
+That’s okay because today I am going to show you just how easy it can be.

 Build Up Repport